-We work closely with local harvesting committees (?ehdzo Got'Įnę - Renewable Resources Councils) in the five communities of the Sahtú Region, Northwest Territories, with regional forums including the Nę K'a Dene Ts'ĮlĮ - Living On the Land Forum, Sahtú Youth Network, and with cross-regional forums in conservation of wildlife, landscapes and Indigenous ways of life.
+Dene Ts'ılı - Living On the Land Forum, Sahtú Youth Network, and Gender Working Group, and with cross-regional forums in conservation of wildlife, landscapes and Indigenous ways of life.

-During 2020-2025, the centrepiece of CCP activities in the Sahtú region are a series of Public Listening (Hearing) Sessions on five "hot topics" addressing the central question, "What is the most effective way to conserve caribou?"
-The five sessions will address knowledge and conservation actions related to the three ecotypes of caribou that inhabit or travel through the Sahtú region: barren-ground, boreal and mountain caribou.
+During 2020-2025, the centrepiece of CCP activities in the Sahtú region are a series of Public Listening Sessions (Hearings - PLS) on five "hot topics" addressing the central question, "What is the most effective way to conserve caribou?"
+The five sessions will address knowledge and conservation actions related to the three ecotypes of caribou that inhabit or travel through the Sahtú region: ?ekwé/?ədə (barren-ground caribou), todzı (boreal caribou) and shúhta go?epé/shíhta go?ədə (mountain caribou).

-For more information about the 2020 and 2021 Public Listening Sessions, see the SRRB's public registry at www.srrb.nt.ca.
+For more information about the 2020 and 2021 PLS, see the SRRB's public registry at www.srrb.nt.ca.
 The following are the five hot topics to be addressed: